kukenc/omgf/omgf.1.rst

     Print help.
 \-i, --init
     Same as conform, but do not proceed.
+\--major
+    Used in combination with 'release' keyword to create new release branch with next major version (x.0.0).
 \-n, --dry-run
     Do not run commands; only parse user options.
 \-r, --request